Sohaibkhan100/sohaibkhan100/README.md

 ### Hi! 👋

 ## Computer Scientist to be
+doing my bahcelor's in computer sciences
-💻I’m currently learning python,dart and flutter
+💻 currently learning python,dart and flutter

 -Always look forward to learn and contribute in this feild of information and technology